Catherine Spader, RN

-Your doctor may recommend a barium enema to diagnose a variety of diseases and conditions that affect the colon and rectum including:
+Your doctor may recommend a barium enema is to diagnose diseases and conditions of the colon and rectum including:

-- Abdominal pain if the underlying cause has not been found through other, less invasive tests.
-Abdominal pain can be caused by an array of conditions from inflammatory bowel disease to intestinal ulcer.
+Abdominal pain, if the underlying cause has not been found through other, less invasive tests.
+Abdominal pain can be caused by many conditions from inflammatory bowel disease to intestinal ulcer.

-- Anemia (low red blood cell count) if the underlying cause has not been found through less invasive testing.
-A barium enema may be able to identify potential bleeding sites.
+Anemia (low red blood cell count), if the underlying cause has not been found through less invasive testing.
+A barium enema can identify masses or growths in the colon which can cause bleeding.

 - Inflammatory bowel disease, which includes ulcerative colitis and Crohn's disease